Contiguous Zero-Copy for Encrypted Transport Protocols

-\textbf{Zero-copy and stack engineering.} While this research paper explains how to design an encrypted protocol to eventually support engineering zero-copy in the implementation, research re-designing the stack for lower layers transfer has been an hot topic in system communities.
+\textbf{Zero-copy and stack engineering.} While this research paper explains how to design an encrypted protocol to eventually support engineering zero-copy in the implementation, research redesigning the stack for lower layer transfer has been a hot topic in system communities~\cite{10.1145/3458336.3465287, 10.1145/3458336.3465283, 10.1145/3600006.3613137}.
 Netmap~\cite{10.5555/2342821.2342830} is a FreeBSD framework bridging NICs to network APIs removing existing syscalls, data copies, and meta-data management overheads to bring data up the stack more efficiently.
-StackMap~\cite{196184} further improve netmap's engineering for TCP/IP.
-Such effort may be combined to the contribution in this research, as \reverso~is designed to be system-independent and happens on the layer above those contributions.
+StackMap~\cite{196184} further improves netmap's engineering for TCP/IP.
+Such effort may be combined with the contribution of this research, as \reverso~is designed to be system independent and happens on the layer above those contributions.
 A QUIC stack (now unmaintained), quant~\cite{eggert2020towards} uses such architecture design but applied to UDP/IP instead of TCP/IP.
-Further works could cumulate efficiency benefits by applying lower-layer stack optimizations before handling packets to a QUIC implementation supporting VReverso.
+Further work could cumulate efficiency benefits by applying lower-layer stack optimizations before handling packets to a QUIC implementation supporting VReverso.